Noor Hassanali: Biography

 The sixth of seven children, Hassanali was born into a Indo-Trinidadian Muslim family in San Fernando, Trinidad and Tobago.
 He attended the Corinth Canadian Mission Primary School and Naparima College.
 After graduating he taught at Naparima from 1938 to 1943.
-In 1943 he travelled to Canada, where he studied at the University of Toronto.
+In 1943 he travelled to Canada, where he studied at Victoria College, University of Toronto.

 Hassanali was described as "one of the most neutral, reserved, and dignified figures in the history of T&T politics".
 When he was inaugurated as president in 1987 he was described as "a person of impeccable credentials who has a reputation for honesty and humility of the highest order."
 As a Muslim, Hassanali chose not to serve alcoholic beverages at President's House.
 Despite reservations on the part of Prime Minister A. N. R. Robinson, the decision was never seen as controversial by the public.

 Hassanali succeeded acting president Ellis Clarke (1976–1987) and was himself succeeded by Arthur N. R. Robinson (president 1997–2003).

 Hassanali died on 25 August 2006 at his home in Westmoorings, Trinidad and Tobago, at the age of 88.
 He had suffered from hypertension for the preceding year.
 Hassanali was buried later in the day, following Islamic rites, in the Western Cemetery in Saint James, Trinidad and Tobago.